-- I. No major revisions to the EIR are required for the Revised Project. - 2.
-No subsequent EIR is required for the Revised Project. - 3.
-Following approval of a coastal development permit for the Revised Project, the City will review the project as permitted by the Coastal Commission and consider revisions to local approvals which are then necessary prior to commencement of development of the project as approved by the Coastal Commission, including but not limited to revisions to the vesting rentative subdivision map for the project, planned unit development permit for the project and site plan for the project. - 4.
+- 3. Following approval of a coastal development permit for the Revised Project, the City will review the project as permitted by the Coastal Commission and consider revisions to local approvals which are then necessary prior to commencement of development of the project as approved by the Coastal Commission, including but not limited to revisions to the vesting tentative subdivision map for the project, planned unit development permit for the project and site plan for the project. - 4.
 The City will make a final determination under CEQA with respect to the project as permitted by the Coastal Commission at the time the City takes action on the local approvals referred to in paragraph 3.

-PASSED AND ADOPTED by the Sand City Council this 20th day of January 2009, by the following vote: AYES: NOES: ABSTAINED: ABSENT: ATTEST: APPROVED:
+PASSED AND ADOPTED by the Sand City Council this 20th day of January 2009, by the following vote:

+NOES:

+ABSTAINED:

+ABSENT: •

+ATTEST: •

+APPROVED:

-David K. Pendergrass, Mayor
+City Clerk David K. Pendergrass, May OF